KeyWeeUsr/KrySA/docs/source/project.rst

 KrySA creates a single ``.sqlite`` file which handles all the :ref:`data` you create.
-Although `SQLite` doesn't limit its columns by default, KrySA uses this option to prevent crashing caused by a user's mistake of running :ref:`task` expecting only numbers with a value of type `TEXT`.
+Although `SQLite` doesn't limit its columns by default, KrySA uses this option to prevent crashing caused by a user's mistake of running a :ref:`task` expecting only numbers with a value of type `TEXT`.

 .. _data: